hoamle/hoamle.github.io/_posts/2016-10-01-essence-machine-deep-learning.md

 `>` Stanford Univ's [CS231n - ConvNet for Visual Recognition](http://cs231n.stanford.edu/) <- Practical course on DNN under the context of visual recognition.

-`>` [Shakir Mohamed](http://shakirm.com/?section=3)'s tutorial on Deep Generative Models in Deep Learning Summer School, 2016 <- Terrific summary of modelling principles and categorization of model classes.
+`>` [Shakir Mohamed](http://videolectures.net/deeplearning2016_mohamed_generative_models/)'s talk on Deep Generative Models in Deep Learning Summer School, 2016 <- Terrific summary of modelling principles and categorization of model classes.
 Also introduce recent advances in marrying Probabilistic modelling with DNN.

 ## <a name="study">Course logistics</a>